 I had been out of ministry for close to a year when an opportunity came for me to accept another position so that I would be able to return to active ministry.
 Unfortunately I wasn't able to return to ministry in the UMC and God led me to a mission church that operates within the First United Methodist Church of Sweetwater.
 It was while filling in behind the pulpit for the pastor and serving as the music director/minister for the mission that I sought holy orders and unfortunately a non-denominational church cannot issue license or ordination for holy orders.
 That is when I started to really pray for God to lead me and guide me where he wanted me to minister.

-The Rev. Jason Crowder resides in Sweetwater, Tennessee with his wife Addie and their two children, Kelsie and Liam.
+Bishop Crowder, 38, resides in Sweetwater, Tennessee with his wife Addie and their two children, Kelsie, and Liam.